Majesco Motors

 The Majesco “45” on Test

-float: left; margin: 10pxMy example of the Majesco “45” (no. 576) has clearly been mounted and has seen some use.
+float: left; margin: 10pxMy factory-built example of the Majesco “45” (no. 576) has clearly been mounted and has seen some use.
 However, it remains in first-class mechanical condition, with excellent compression and minimal play in the bearings.
 In fact, I would objectively say that it’s still a little on the tight side.
 It is also in completely original configuration, including the tank.
 I ran all the usual checks on the timer, finding that it functioned perfectly.
 There seemed to be no reason why the engine should not perform up to its potential.

 The original KLG spark plug was still with the engine as received.
 This too proved to be in perfect working order, hence being used for all my testing.
 I also used my standard “classic sparkie” fuel consisting of 3 parts of Coleman camp fuel (white gas) to one part of AeroShell 120 SAE 60 mineral oil.
 The essential sparks were provided by one of my very dependable Larry Davidson solid state ignition systems.
 For those wishing to try their own sparkies (highly recommended - it’s great fun!), I’ve described the very straightforward process of creating one of these systems in my separate article on spark ignition operation.